PyO3/maturin/test-crates/pyo3-mixed-workspace/README.md

 # pyo3-mixed src layout

-A package for testing maturin with a src layout mixed pyo3/python project.
+A package for testing maturin with a nested workspace.

 ## Usage